adibakshi28/DL-Fine-Tune_LLM-Tensorflow/README.md

     - Fine-tune the DistilBERT model.
     - Evaluate and analyze the model's performance.

-### Run on Google Colab
-You can also run the project on Google Colab using the following link: [Colab Notebook](https://colab.research.google.com/drive/18egCEmEa5H4ablxko7eVpdYMe-as15NQ?usp=sharing).

-**Note:** Enable GPU for training the model.
-The free GPU provided by Colab will work.

 ### Detailed Project Content
 - **Basic Assignment 1**: Training only the classifier head using DistilBERT with default Adam optimizer settings, evaluating the performance on training, validation, and test sets.
 - **Basic Assignment 2**: Fine-tuning all layers of the DistilBERT model except the pre-trained classifier head, leveraging the previously trained head for better performance.